-- Learn art of Problem Solving
+- Learn the art of Problem Solving

 - Important topics of number theory – Quora

 d) Graphs: Google kickstart is an easy-medium test hence basic-medium level questions from the graphs can be asked.
-Do practice questions based on: DFS, BFS, Dijkstra, Flloyd Warshall, MST and flow problems.
+Do practice questions based on DFS, BFS, Dijkstra, Flloyd Warshall, MST, and flow problems.

 Practice Questions on Graph

-e) Dynamic programming: Although variety of questions can be designed from the DP domain but fairly easy to medium questions are predicted.
+e) Dynamic programming: Although a variety of questions can be designed from the DP domain but fairly easy to medium questions are predicted.
 Practice DP a lot and do read:

 - Google Kickstart is all about speed and accuracy, focus on your speed rather than solving very tough problems and solve easy-medium problems as much as you can.